Basic Binary IPC

 It should be noted that the returned stream socket is dissociated from

-the server that created the connection i.e. calling CLOSE-SOCKET
+the server that created the connection i.e. calling CLOSE-SOCKET on

 a server will not terminate any of its accepted connections.

-The predicate CONNECTION-AVAILABLE-P
+The predicate CONNECTION-AVAILABLE-P returns non NIL if the server

 has connections available.